 As a kid, Shigeo thought he wanted to work for the police department but he has opted to pursue an undeniably more colorful career in the world of sports.
 He spends his time listening to jazz, or to his two children who seem to be growing up a little too fast.
 Shigeo would like to visit the South Pole but he also strongly dislikes cold places.

 Born in Singapore and raised in Malaysia, Faith holds a Japanese passport, a BA from Southern Methodist University, and M.Ed from Vanderbilt University.
-She trains regularly year-round for her triathlon pursuits and hopes to qualify for the 2018 70.3 World Championship in South Africa.
+She trains regularly year-round for her triathlon pursuits and hopes to qualify for her second 70.3 World Championship in 2019.
 Faith loves dogs, hates celery, and is always hungry.

 Based in Hawai’i since June 2016, Masa is our all around tech master.
 He boasts years of experience in web design, site management, and programming for various publishing, advertising, and startup firms.
 We give him lots of problems every day and he fixes them for us – Masa has all of the answers.

 Based in Japan, Fusako spent more than ten years of her life in Italy, the United States, and the United Kingdom.
 She enjoys watching soccer and is looking forward to the Tokyo 2020 Olympics.
 Fusako is part of a futsal team and regularly trains, rain or shine.
 Though she lives in Tokyo, she wishes she could spend more time in the mountains, oceans, and rivers.